bio-ontology-research-group/DeepMOCCA/README.md

 * To install python dependencies run: `pip install -r requirements.txt`

-* Note: the `torch` and `torch geometric cuda` need to have the same version, we suggest to follow the instructions [here](https://pytorch-geometric.readthedocs.io/en/latest/notes/installation.html)
+* Note: the `torch` and `torch geometric cuda` need to have the same version, we suggest to follow the instructions based on Conda smooth installation [here](https://pytorch-geometric.readthedocs.io/en/latest/notes/installation.html)

 ## Installation